Asus B650E Max Gaming Wi-Fi

 Main Differences

-• Asus B650E Max Gaming Wi-Fi has no PCIe x1 slots, while Asus TUF Gaming B650E-E Wi-Fi has 1.
+• PCIe x1 slots count is 0 on Asus B650E Max Gaming Wi-Fi and 1 on Asus TUF Gaming B650E-E Wi-Fi.

 Specs Comparison